sugaryourcoffee/monitoring/monitoring.md

        check_command       check_ssh
      }

-The uranus.cfg has the same content
+The uranus.cfg has the same content except for the host

     define host {
       use       generic-host